Bobby Convey

-Robert Francis Convey (/ˈkɒnvi/; born May 27, 1983) is an American former professional soccer player who last played for New York Red Bulls in Major League Soccer.

-In addition to several MLS clubs, Convey spent five years in England with Reading, whom he helped gain promotion to the Premier League for the first time.
+Robert Francis Convey (/ˈkɒnvi/; born May 27, 1983) is an American former professional soccer player who played as a left winger.
+His career included spells at several Major League Soccer clubs, where he won the MLS Comeback Player of the Year Award in 2010, and five years in England with Reading, whom he helped gain promotion to the Premier League for the first time.
 He played in 46 international matches for the United States, and made their squads for the 2003 Gold Cup and 2006 World Cup.

 Career

 Youth

 Convey attended the William Penn Charter School in Philadelphia and played club soccer for the Philadelphia Soccer Club Coppa.
 He was a member of the initial class of the Bradenton Academy that also included current and former national team members Landon Donovan, Oguchi Onyewu and DaMarcus Beasley.
 Together they helped lead the Under-17 squad to a fourth-place finish in the 1999 U-17 World Cup in New Zealand.

 Professional

 D.C.
 United

 Convey was drafted in 2000 in the first round by D.C.
 United of Major League Soccer.
 That year, he became the youngest player ever signed by MLS.
 Convey was originally slated to play the majority of the season with the Project-40 squad; however, as United faltered he was called upon to step in and perform almost immediately.
 He played 22 games for United in 2000, starting 18 of those.
 Convey entered his first game in United's 4–0 loss to Los Angeles Galaxy in the home opener at Robert F. Kennedy Memorial Stadium on March 25, 2000, and was awarded his first start in United's 2–1 loss at the Columbus Crew on May 3, 2000.
 It was not until July 4, 2000, against the Colorado Rapids that Convey served up Raúl Díaz Arce at the far post for a header past a helpless David Kramer.
 The teenager also was impressive against English Premier League side Newcastle United, when the Magpies visited D.C. during a pre-season training stint in the U.S. Convey's two assists and high work rate during that friendly were enough to draw the attention of Newcastle's famed manager Bobby Robson.
 In four and a half seasons in MLS, Convey finished with eight goals and 16 assists.